Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.09 JSX Attributes and Styling React Elements/README.md

 ```

 Providing `alt` text removes linter warnings and helps users with screen readers understand what is displayed on the page.

+## Practice and Next Steps

+You are encouraged to experiment with the code, try recreating the website, and use the completed code as a reference.
+Take time to get comfortable using attributes and styling React elements.
+Once ready, proceed to the next lesson on inline styling in JSX.

+## Key Takeaways

+- Styling React elements requires using the `className` attribute instead of `class`.
+- JSX attributes that have more than one word must be written in camelCase.
+- CSS classes should be defined in kebab-case and applied via `className` in JSX.
+- JavaScript expressions can be used as attribute values in JSX by enclosing them in curly braces.